MESS00N/MISC/README.md

 Contributing to Open Source Projects:
 Example: I actively contributed to open-source projects related to Kubernetes and monitoring tools.
 This included developing plugins and enhancements that improved functionality and performance.
 Impact: Contributing to the community not only improved my skills but also helped our team adopt best practices and stay updated with the latest developments in the SRE field.

+Custom Metrics via OneAgent: You can write custom scripts to monitor file size, checksum, or record count, and send these metrics to Dynatrace using OneAgent's custom metrics feature.
+This way, you can raise alerts in Dynatrace when the file appears incomplete.

+Network Monitoring: If the file transfer happens over a network, you can monitor network activity using Dynatrace.
+It can detect issues like packet loss or network instability that could result in partial file transfers.

+Log Monitoring: If there are logs associated with the file transfer, you can integrate those logs into Dynatrace, using it to look for error messages or anomalies in transfer patterns.